marutypes/TheMallen/README.md

-👋 Hi, I’m Mallory "@TheMallen" Allen, sometimes known as Maru
+👋 Hi, I’m Mallory "@TheMallen" Allen, sometimes known as Maru in the dark corners of the internet.

 Some facts:
 - I drink a lot of coffee :coffee: